-Automake also generates a distcheck rule that can be of help to ensure that a given distribution will actually work. distcheck makes a distribution, then tries to do a VPATH build (see Section 2.2.6 [VPATH Builds], page 6), run the test suite, and finally make another tarball to ensure the distribution is self-contained.
+Automake also generates a distcheck rule that can be of help to ensure that a given distribution will actually work.
+Simplifying a bit, we can say this rule first makes a distribution, and then, operating from it, takes the following steps:

+- tries to do a VPATH build (see Section 2.2.6 [VPATH Builds], page 6), with the srcdir and all its content made read-only; - runs the test suite (with make check) on this fresh build; - installs the package in a temporary directory (with make install), and tries runs the test suite on the resulting installation (with make installcheck); - checks that the package can be correctly uninstalled (by make uninstall) and cleaned (by make distclean); - finally, makes another tarball to ensure the distribution is self-contained.